spacetelescope/jwst/docs/jwst/model_blender/blender_rules.rst

 Model Blender Rules
 ====================

 Blending models relies on rules to define how to evaluate all the input values for a model attribute in order to determine the final output value.
 These rules then get specified in the model schema for each attribute.

-The rules get interpreted and applied as list or array operations which work on the set of input values for each attribute.
+The rules get interpreted and applied as list or array operations that work on the set of input values for each attribute.
 The full set of pre-defined rules
 includes: